rsmith-nl/onepad/README.rst

 exclusive-or (xor) operation.
 The resulting data is written to standard output.

 Key files and encrypted files are stored as base64 encoded text.

-Plaintext is compressed with LZMA before encryption.
-Cyphertext is likewise decopressed after decryption.
+Plaintext is compressed with BZ2 before encryption.
+Cyphertext is likewise decompressed after decryption.

 Security
 ========